RulezKT/myESLintrc/README.md

 # My personal .eslintrc.js and .eslintignore files

-The folowing dependencies are needed to be added in package.json.
+The folowing dependencies must be added to package.json.

 ```
 "devDependencies": {